4/4/2015 - Ingleborough ridge:

 Once the gliders were laid out it was, at times, almost too light other than the thermals gust coming through.
 Declaring done ....
 I took off and within 20 minutes was in a good climb to base at around 4700'.
 Great sky down wind (see photo) - what could possibly go wrong?

 Fifteen minutes later I was grovelling on a shallow slope near Semerwater and wondering how the hell 3000+' had simply evaporated.
 I still have no idea.
 The rest of my day comprised two hours of walking including taking in a blown out Addleborough.
 Others fared better, Ben arrived later and made almost the Humber Bridge; Tim did a pb and got to near Selby.
+He also got frost bite going to over 7000' in April!
 Well done guys.

 This was a day that escaped me and I can't say I'm clear why or how.